Guide: Your Optimal Free Prize Request in 2026

 Targeted and Credible Visibility

 Visibility matters when it is precise.
 A logo “seen somewhere” is of little interest.
-In contrast, an integrated presence in well-defined internal materials has value, especially if your audience matches the partner's target.
+In contrast, integrated presence in well-defined internal materials has value, especially if your audience matches the partner's target.

 Examples that work well in companies:

-• logo on the visual of the engagement
+• logo on the animation visual

 • mention in an internal newsletter